The Standardized Patient Program (SPP) now includes new creative and innovative approaches to the medical student and other healthcare curriculums.

 You will become confident and certified through our intensive training session.
 As always at CMU College of Medicine, professionalism and dependability are also essential.
 GTAs and MUTAs provide a unique opportunity to be involved in shaping the medical education of tomorrow’s physicians and health professionals.

-If you are interested in becoming a Gynecological Teaching Associate (GTA) or a Male Urological Teaching Associate (MUTA) please contact us at (989) 774-1633.
+If you are interested in becoming a Gynecological Teaching Associate (GTA) or a Male Urogenital Teaching Associate (MUTA) please contact us at (989) 774-1633.